Foreclosure Rescue Scams

 Have You Been a Victim of Predatory Lending Practices?
 Brayton Purcell Can Help

 Not everyone facing foreclosure loses their home.
 Some are able to sell their homes before foreclosure; others arrange a payment plan with their lender.
-In most states you can file for bankruptcy which will stop foreclosure proceedings.
-For more information on home ownership and foreclosure, you may read our previous article, How to Avoid Foreclosure or visit the HUD web site.
+In most states, you can file for bankruptcy which will stop foreclosure proceedings.
+For more information on home ownership and foreclosure, visit the HUD website.